thelfer/tfel/docs/web/BetaRule.md

 this local integration.

-To solve this non-linear problem in `MFront`, we use the `ImplicitII` `DSL` (because we do not consider `\tepsilonel` as an integration variable).
+To solve this non-linear problem in `MFront`, we use the `ImplicitII` `DSL` (because we do not consider $\tepsilonel$ as an integration variable).
 We only have to precise the residues and the Jacobian matrix.
 The residues are:

 $\left\{